 Why This Matters

-Investigative journalism isn't just about breaking big stories—it's about understanding how journalists hold power accountable and what methods they use to uncover hidden truths.
+Investigative journalism isn't about breaking big stories for the sake of headlines.
+It's about how journalists hold power accountable and what methods they use to uncover hidden truths.
 When you study these reporters, you're learning the core principles that define the field: source cultivation, undercover reporting, document analysis, and the ethical tensions that arise when pursuing controversial stories.
-These journalists didn't just report news; they changed laws, toppled governments, and sparked social movements.
+These journalists changed laws, toppled governments, and sparked social movements.

 The original investigative journalists emerged in the late 19th and early 20th centuries, using long-form research and public exposure to challenge corporate monopolies and social injustices.
+President Theodore Roosevelt actually coined the term "muckraker" (from Bunyan's Pilgrim's Progress) to describe these reporters, and while he meant it as a criticism, the label stuck as a badge of honor.
 Their work established investigative journalism as a tool for systemic reform.

 Ida Tarbell

-- Pioneered corporate accountability journalism—her 19-part series on Standard Oil set the template for investigative exposés targeting monopolistic practices
+- Pioneered corporate accountability journalism.
+Her 19-part series The History of the Standard Oil Company (published 1902โ1904 in McClure's Magazine) set the template for investigative exposรฉs targeting monopolistic practices.

-- Methodical documentation became her signature; she spent years gathering evidence before publishing, establishing research rigor as an industry standard
+- Methodical documentation became her signature.
+She spent five years gathering evidence before publishing, establishing research rigor as an industry standard.
+She reviewed court records, corporate documents, and conducted extensive interviews, including with Standard Oil executives themselves.

-- Direct policy impact—her reporting contributed to the 1911 Supreme Court decision breaking up Standard Oil under antitrust law
+- Direct policy impact.
+Her reporting contributed to the 1911 Supreme Court decision breaking up Standard Oil under the Sherman Antitrust Act.

 Ida B. Wells

-- Anti-lynching crusader who used data-driven journalism to expose the epidemic of racial violence in the post-Reconstruction South
+- Anti-lynching crusader who used data-driven journalism to expose the epidemic of racial violence in the post-Reconstruction South.
+Her 1892 pamphlet Southern Horrors: Lynch Law in All Its Phases systematically dismantled the false justifications white mobs used for lynchings.

-- Personal risk as journalist—Wells faced death threats and exile from Memphis after publishing her findings, embodying journalism as activism
+- Personal risk as journalist.
+Wells faced death threats and exile from Memphis after publishing her findings in the Memphis Free Speech.
+A mob destroyed her newspaper's office while she was traveling.
+She embodies journalism as activism at great personal cost.

-- Founded institutions including the NAACP, demonstrating how investigative work can spark organized movements for change
+- Co-founded institutions including the NAACP (1909), demonstrating how investigative work can spark organized movements for change.

 Upton Sinclair

-- Legislative results—directly influenced passage of the Pure Food and Drug Act and Meat Inspection Act of 1906
+- Legislative results.
+His reporting directly influenced passage of the Pure Food and Drug Act and the Meat Inspection Act, both signed into law in 1906.

 Nellie Bly

-- Institutional reform followed her reporting; the asylum received increased funding and implemented patient protections
+- Institutional reform followed her reporting.
+A grand jury investigation led to increased funding for the asylum and new patient protections.

-- Expanded journalism's scope by demonstrating that women reporters could tackle serious investigative work, not just society pages
+- Expanded journalism's scope by demonstrating that women reporters could tackle serious investigative work, pushing past the "society pages" assignments women journalists were typically given.

 These journalists focused on holding government officials and institutions accountable, often revealing cover-ups, abuses of power, and policy failures that officials wanted hidden.